Baked Brie

 Someone lifting brie cheese off of a baking sheet.

-1. Serve immediately with sliced baguette or crackers.
+1. Serve immediately with a knife and toasted baguette or crackers.

 Baked brie on a blue plate with cherries and toasted bread pieces.